Tomatoes Growing in My Garden

 Use a cloche to keep the plants warm in case of cool weather.
 Mulch the plants to keep them moist and weed-free.
 When the first blooms appear, fertilize the plants.

 Water deeply at least one inch of water per week.
 The soil needs to be moist 4 inches down.
-If your blossom ends turn black and rot, then you have blossom rot.
+If your blossom ends turn black and rot, you have blossom rot.
 It’s usually caused by uneven moisture in the soil.
 It could also be a calcium problem.

 pH level for Squash: 5.5-6.8